 This message typically means that Windows may have detected some file corruption on the PRIVATE volume of the drive and wishes to scan the drive as a precaution.

-First we will attempt to perform a CHKDSK on the PRIVATE volume.
+Perform a CHKDSK on the PRIVATE volume.
 If the data on the drive is accessible, we suggest backing up your data before proceeding.

 - Your Defender Drive will need to be unlocked first.